-3.3.1 Setting environment variables for paths to NCEPLIBS and NCEPLIBS-external
+3.3.1 Setting environment variables for NCEPLIBS, NCEPLIBS-external and CMake

 You will need to make sure that the WM has the paths to the libraries that it requires.
 In order to do that, these environment variables need to be set, as shown in Table 3.1 and Table 3.2 for the bash shell.